lucisgit/moodle-mod_panopto/README.md

 What happens under the bonnet
 -----------------------------

-When teacher adds video to Moodle (creates resource module in the course section), plugin creates Panopto external group named after unique `coursemodule` and link this group to particular video.
-When user clicks on activity, the user is being added to this unique group temporally, so that she has access to view it, and then redirected to panopto video page for viewing.
-After some timeout (can be configured in plugin settings) the user is removed from external group automatically (using regular task), to make sure there is no access permission remain in place irrespective to possible permission changes on Moodle.
-When user attempts to view activity again, the system will verify if access is still in place and either will update access timestamp to reset access timeout or will add user to external group again if access has been seized already.
+- When teacher adds video to Moodle (creates resource module in the course section), plugin creates Panopto external group named after unique `coursemodule` and link this group to particular video.
+- When user clicks on
+activity, the user is being added to this unique group temporally, so that she has access to view it, and then redirected to panopto video page for viewing.
+- After some timeout window (can be configured in plugin settings) the user is removed from external group automatically (using regular task), to make sure there is no access permission remain in place.
+- When user attempts to view activity again, the system will verify if access is still in place and either will update access window timestamp (to reset timeout) or will add user to external group again if access has been seized already.

-If activity is removed, its unique external group is deleted.
-If the same video added to different course, the new unique external group will be created and linked to video.
-While user access is granted on demand for short time and decay after timeout, all activity that user does on Panopto side is preserved, such as viewing statistics or comments on the video.
+- If activity is removed, its unique external group is deleted.
+- If the same video added to different course, the new unique external group will be created and linked to video.
+- While user access is granted on demand for short time and decay after timeout, all activity that user does on Panopto side is preserved, such as viewing statistics or comments on the video.